rlberry-py/rlberry/docs/contributing.md

 - New agents.
 - ...

-Please read the rest of this page for more information on how to contribute to rlberry and look at our [beginner developer guide](dev_guide) if you have questions about how to use git, do PR or for more informations about the documentation.
+Please read the rest of this page for more information on how to contribute to rlberry.
+You can also take a look at our [beginner developer guide](dev_guide) if you have questions on how to use git, create PR, etc.

 ## Documentation

-We are glad to accept any sort of documentation: function docstrings, reStructuredText or markdown documents (like this one), tutorials, examples, etc. reStructuredText and markdown documents live in the source code repository under the docs/ directory.
+We are glad to accept any sort of documentation: function docstrings, reStructuredText or markdown documents (like this one), tutorials, examples, etc. reStructuredText and markdown documents lie in the **docs/** directory.

 ### Building the documentation
-In the following section, we assume that you are in the main rlberry directory.
+In this section, we assume that you are in the main rlberry directory.

 Building the documentation requires installing some additional packages:
 ```bash